Daves2126/dev-kafka-topic-creator/README.md

 ### Notes

-* Make sure to replace ./topics.txt with the actual path to your topics.txt file.
+* Make sure to replace `./topics.txt` with the actual path to your topics.txt file.
-* Adjust the BOOTSTRAP_SERVERS environment variable if your Kafka broker is not running on kafka:9092.
+* Adjust the `BOOTSTRAP_SERVERS` environment variable if your Kafka broker is not running on `kafka:9092`.
+* Adjust the `FILE_PATH` if you change the location of the file on the volume bind

 ## topics.txt Structure